emanom/openai-chatkit-starter-app/README.md

 - In Amplify, add env vars: `OPENAI_API_KEY`, `OPENAI_ORG_ID`, `OPENAI_PROJECT_ID`, `NEXT_PUBLIC_CHATKIT_WORKFLOW_ID`, `CHATKIT_DOMAIN_KEY`.
 - This repo writes env vars to `.env.production` in `amplify.yml` so Next.js can access them at build/runtime.
 - Get the domain key from the OpenAI domain allowlist page and set it as `CHATKIT_DOMAIN_KEY`.
-The API layer forwards it via `ChatKit-Domain-Key` header.
+The API layer only forwards it when `CHATKIT_ENABLE_CITATIONS=1` (otherwise the header is omitted to suppress file citations entirely).